ElenaMaisak/skeleton-theme/index.md

 - Include SVG images to style select elements and cart icon.
 - Commented code to teach you Liquid concepts in practice.

-Designing a store for a client?
-Earn 20% revenue through our <a href="http://virtocommerce.com/partners">Partner program<a/>.

 ## Getting started

 1. <a href="https://github.com/VirtoCommerce/skeleton-theme/archive/master.zip">Download</a> the latest version